bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-08.md

 # What To Hand In
 Please hand in:
-* zip-folder with your Lotto and (documented) TechSupport code
+* zip-folder with your code
 * lab report as pdf (max.
 5 pages)

 The lab report should have: